schefferac2020/schefferac2020.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am an aspiring computer scientist and robotisist interested in having fun solving interesting problems!
-I've just finished my undegradauate degree in Computer Science and Engineering from the [University of Michigan, Ann Arbor](https://www.engin.umich.edu/) and I'm looking forward to starting a continuing master's degree this upcoming semester in Computer Engineer with a focus in robotics.
+I've just finished my undegradauate degree in Computer Science and Engineering from the [University of Michigan, Ann Arbor](https://www.engin.umich.edu/) and I'm looking forward to starting a master's degree this upcoming semester in Computer Engineering with a focus in robotics.

 If interested, you can [download my resume here](../files/resume.pdf).

-<button name="button" onclick="http://www.google.com">Click me</button>

-[<kbd> <br> Title <br> </kbd>][Link]

-[Link]: # 'Link with example title.'
+<a href="#" class="btn--success">Success Button</a>

 What I'm Doing Now